SylverCoinage/testingPackage/README.md

 •	If the function returns an integer that is not a legal move, they lose.

-•	The bot has a chess clock...
+•	The bot has a chess clock with 36 total seconds.
 The time it takes for the program to verify your bot's move is taken out of your time.

-•	The largest move your bot can play is ____
+•	During the competition, the largest move your bot can play is 10000000.
+For the purposes of testing your bot there is no cap on the move played.

 *Specifically, the bot has to work in the conda environment that can be loaded from sylverEnv.txt.